Unless otherwise stated, these articles are based on the latest version of Qudos 3.

 We do not recommend use with Firefox.

-Qudos 3 uses pop-ups for calendars and someother forms.
+Qudos 3 uses pop-ups for some functions.
 The users' Pop-up blocker should be set to allow pop-ups from the site hosting the application.

 Third party toolbars